Nyaungshwe Cultural Museum: Collections

 The museum also stores and maintains a large collection of 138 costumes belonging to various Saophas, ministers and myosa governors of the area.
 In 2016, the museum considered sending them to France for restoration, but eventually decided to maintain and restore them within the country in partnership with the National Museum in Yangon.
-In June 2019, 30 of the costumes were show in a rare exhibit at the National Museum before being returned to the Nyaungshwe Cultural Museum.
+In June 2019, 30 of the costumes were shown in a rare exhibit at the National Museum before being returned to the Nyaungshwe Cultural Museum.
 The collection includes several pieces using materials sourced from faraway locations like England and the conservation process took 15 months.